Ilie Bărbulescu (linguist): Later life

 Bărbulescu returned to his research soon after that scandal, publishing Curentele literare la români în perioada slavismului cultural ("Literary Currents among the Romanians in the Era of Cultural Slavism", 1928), Individualitatea limbii române și elementele slave vechi ("The Individual Character of the Romanian Language and Old Slavic Elements", 1929), as well as university-level courses on Slavic languages, Romanian Cyrillic, the grammar of Old Bulgarian, the history of early Bulgarian language and literature, and the history of modern Russian literature.
 From 1921 to 1940, when it ceased publication, Bărbulescu headed Arhiva, the journal of Iași's historical and philological society, which had been established by A. D. Xenopol.
 There, he published studies, articles, reviews and notes on history and philology, defended his ideas and published articles written by young colleagues from Iași.
 As noted by the memorist Ioan Dafin, Bărbulescu was again unable to build on his predecessors' work, turning Arhiva into his "personal review", albeit one of "cultural prestige".
 He also contributed to Revista pentru Istorie, Arheologie și Filologie, an academic journal which only survived to 1922.

 During the early 1920s, Bărbulescu and Petrovici reconciled with Tafrali and broke with Gusti, who was now the leader of a left-wing cell in academia; they were especially focused on blocking the academic advancement of Gusti's favorite, Garabet Aslan.
 In 1930, Bărbulescu was unanimously voted in to serve his second term as a dean, indicating that the teaching staff no longer considered him "anti-national", nor cared about his 1918 politics.
 However, he revisited and defended his wartime activity in the 1932 polemic Câteva pagini de istorie contemporană ("A Few Pages of Contemporary History")—as noted by historian Lucian Boia, this "detailed and erudite" text only cemented his colleagues' enmity toward him.
-In the mid 1920s, with the Conservative Party dissolved, he had joined the People's Party.
-Alongside Petre P. Negulescu, he was one of its prominent cadres recruited from academia, and remained so to 1938.
+In the mid-1920s, with the Conservative Party dissolved, he had joined the People's Party.
+Alongside Petre P. Negulescu, he was one of its prominent cadres recruited from academia, and remained so until 1938.

-A member of the Czech Society of Sciences (1929), and correspondent of the Slavic Institute in Prague (1931), he was proposed again for full membership of the Academy in 1936, this time by Ștefan Ciobanu.
+A member of the Czech Society of Sciences (1929), and correspondent of the Slavic Institute in Prague (1931), he was proposed again for full membership of the academy in 1936, this time by Ștefan Ciobanu.
 The motion was defeated with opposition from Mihail Sadoveanu—Bărbulescu later claimed that this was a personal quarrel, between Sadoveanu and other Freemasons, on one hand, and himself, on the other.
 He retired from teaching in 1938, officially because he had reached the age limit, but in fact due to maneuvers by a group of professors centered around Sadoveanu's associate Iorgu Iordan.
 Bărbulescu was a wealthy man: he resided in a lavish house in Iași and had received a comfortable hotel in Sinaia as part of his wife's dowry.
 He spent vacations there, and derived considerable financial gain from the enterprise.
 He died in 1945, having spent some two years bedridden due to a long illness.